barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 the pipeline with the default settings.
 The file is automatically used by `run_all.py` through its default `--fasta` path.

-If the FASTA file is not included in the repository, it can be downloaded from UniProt:
+The FASTA file is not included in the repository due to it's size and can be downloaded from UniProt:

 https://www.uniprot.org/downloads#uniprotkb

-## How to Run
+## How to run

 Run the complete pipeline: